IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 In this scenario:

 - The publisher is responsible for normalizing and hashing the email address.
-For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).
+For details, see [Email Address Normalization](../getting-started/gs-normalization-encoding.md#email-address-normalization).
-- The UID2 mobile SDK encrypts the hash before sending it to the UID2 service.
+- The UID2 mobile SDK encrypts the hashed DII before sending it to the UID2 service.

 ### Phone Number, Unhashed